 Degenerative joint diseases such as osteoarthritis typically target areas of the body including the hip, knee, finger, big toe and the spine.
 Characterised by a deep, aching pain with stiffness, osteoarthritis is usually caused by inflammation of the muscles, ligaments, tendons, or bone that surround damaged cartilage.
 Most cartilage degeneration is due to a lack of proteoglycan (chondroitin sulphate), a protein sugar also known as mucopolysaccharides (MPs), which provide the cartilage with the tensile strength required to carry out its supporting role.

 So is it broth or is it stock?
 Well, blow the dust of your trusty Larousse Gastronomique, and if you do not have one, then it’s not too late to beg your beloved for a copy.
 Inside you will find no listing of the word broth but a bounty of method devoted to Fonds de Cuisine.
 From brown to white, fish stock to game there’s something for everyone.
-The foundation or fond is the basis of all good cooking and maybe defied as being a liquid containing some of the soluble nutrients and flavours of food which are extracted by prolonged and gentle simmering – with the exception of fish stock, which require only 20 minutes.
+The foundation or fond is the basis of all good cooking and may be defined as being a liquid containing some of the soluble nutrients and flavours of food which are extracted by prolonged and gentle simmering – with the exception of fish stock, which requires only 20 -30 minutes.

 Eaten too much over the festive season?
 According to Paul Pitchford my mentor and trusted authority in Chinese medicine, overeating also increases damp-heat, so light eating on broths and herbal teas is recommended during the painful acute phase.
 Broth ingredients can be chosen from these foods: aduki beans (especially effective against damp-heat), lima beans, celery, carrots, winter squash, potatoes with skins, asparagus, mushrooms, and other vegetables that are not warming.
 Recommended fruit is diluted lemon juice and cranberry juice.